edvHo/383ConStruct/README.md

 \[Instructions for installing in RStudio]

-To download conStruct package, run the following command in the console
+To download the conStruct package, run the following command in the console
 ```
 install.packages("conStruct")
 ```